We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Repeat this cut to get 8 wedges.

-- Keep the inner core on the wedges, as it helps the cabbage hold its shape while roasting.
+- Keep the inner core on the wedges, as it helps it hold its shape while roasting.

 Is cabbage high in fiber?

 Yes, it is high in soluble fiber, as it is 87% water.
-The fiber in cabbage helps you feel full, making it a popular food choice for weight loss.
+The fiber helps you feel full, making it a popular food choice for weight loss.

-No, feel free to use red cabbage or savoy cabbage.
-Since red cabbage is round and tightly compacted like green cabbage, it should cook similarly.
+No, feel free to use red or savoy.
+Since red is round and tightly compacted like green, it should cook similarly.

 - In a 350 F oven for 10-15 minutes.